 Conversely, non-receipted returns are usually issued a merchandise credit.
 Return abusers have turned to various tactics in order to acquire the receipts necessary to guarantee a cash or credit refund.
-These tactics include printing counterfeit receipts, forging receipts, purchasing receipts from the Internet, or as mentioned, scavenging for discarded receipts in stores, trash bins, or parking lots.
+These tactics include printing counterfeit receipts, forging receipts, purchasing fake receipts online, or as mentioned, scavenging for discarded receipts in stores, trash bins, or parking lots.
 Once a receipt is obtained, the offender simply goes through the store, picks up all the items on the receipt, and returns them for cash, a practice referred to as shoplisting.

 Organized Retail Crime